regisely/bovcrawler/README.md

 python bovcrawler.py D17022016 --csv quotes.csv
 ```

-If you want to check the closing price from yesterday of a particular equity you can use a shell script for Linux called `getquote.sh` (Note that if the market was closed yesterday this script will throw an error):
+If you want to check the closing price from yesterday of a particular equity you can use a shell script for Linux called `getquote.sh`:

 ```shell
 ./getquote.sh PETR4